Aquatic-gg/docs/docs/aquaticcrates/basic/reward/reward.md

 lore:
  - "<gray>Example lore"
 ```
   - The lore of the item.
-Uses minimessage formatting.
+Uses minimessage formatting LINK

 `give-item: false`
   - Enables or disables (default is disabled) the ability to give the item without specifying any actions.